Edited by Hwang Hong Sun

 Translated by Kim Hoyeun

-The 92nd Academy Awards was a very special time for Korean movie fans.
-This is the first time in ever for Korean film to be nominated for six Academy Awards, including Best Picture, Original Screenplay, Directing, Film Editing, Production Design, and International Feature film.
+The 92nd Academy Awards was an extraordinary time for Korean movie fans.
+This is the first time for Korean film to be nominated for six Academy Awards, including Best Picture, Original Screenplay, Directing, Film Editing, Production Design, and International Feature film.

 First Korean Film To Win The Palme D’Or At The Cannes Film Festival

 The very first trophy that Parasite won is the Palme d’Or at the 57th Cannes Film Festival.
 In last May, Parasite was officially invited to Cannes Film Festival and applauded for eight minutes after its official screening.
 Soon, it was considered the closest to the Palme d’Or along with Once Upon A Time In Hollywood and Pain And Glory.
 In these expectations, director Bong Joon Ho was contacted to attend the ceremony scheduled for the closing day, and with the unanimous agreement of the judges, he won Palme D’Or for the first time in Korean film history.